Resonator guitars are not very relevant currently. They are more of a legacy, a testament to the old blues.

 Otherwise, you can also check our guide on the types of electric guitars.

-Maybe you’ll find what the specific info you’re looking for on those guides.
+Maybe you’ll find the specific info you’re looking for in those guides.

 Resonator guitars are synonymous with blues music.

 - 2 What are the resonator types?

 - 3 The best 10 resonator guitars reviews

 - 4 Top pick: Gretsch G9210 Boxcar Resonator (Acoustic)

 - 5 Top pick: Gretsch G9220 Bobtail Resonator (Electro-Acoustic)

 - 6 Best value: Rogue Classic Spider Resonator (Acoustic)